Toxic ingredients to avoid in cosmetics

 Any ingredient containing ‘eth’ or ‘xynol’ in the name (eg. Ceteareth, oleth)

-Chemicals with PEG or PPG in their name (or written in full as polyethylene glycol, or polypropylene glycol)
+Chemicals with PEG or PPG in their name (or written in full such as polyethylene glycol)

 Sodium Lauryl Sulfate and Sodium Laureth Sulfate

 3. TOPICAL STEROIDS

 Steroid based creams are widely prescribed to treat inflammatory dermatoses, such as eczema and psoriasis.
 Since the first topical steroids in the 1950s, concentrations have become up to 1000 times more potent⁽²²⁾.
 The anti inflammatory benefits are grossly negated by the skin thinning effects of the steroids, known as skin atrophy.
 A single application of a topical steroid can cause an ultrasonographically detectable decrease in skin thickness that lasts up to 3 days⁽²³⁾, and with continued use, more obvious changes in skin texture are considered permanent and resistant to treatment⁽²²⁾.
 You would notice thinner, ‘cigarette paper’ like skin that is much drier and wrinkled, due to the reduction in collagen, elastin and hyaluronic acid⁽²⁴⁾.
 Ironically, this only worsens skin dermatitis and your skin’s ability to moisturise itself.
 Other symptoms include acne, rosacea, delayed wound healing and hypopigmentation.